vaishnavipaithane/OTT-merger-data-analysis-case-study/README.md

 ## Data Analysis and Visualization

-The business questions were grouped into thematic areas across multiple Power BI pages, each answering a different aspect of the merger strategy.
-Key insights are also embedded inside dashboards.
+Business questions were grouped into thematic areas, each addressed on a dedicated Power BI page.
+Key takeaways are embedded within the dashboards.

 #### 1. **Content Library Analysis**